-After that decision, procurement and contracting decisions are reserved to Committee only if:
+After a Policy Committee has made a reserved commissioning or purchasing decision, procurement and contracting decisions are reserved to Committee only if:

-- It is proposed that the contract is not awarded to the person submitting the most economically advantageous tender decided by reference to pre-determined award criteria, where payment is to be made by the Council, or the highest, where payment is to be received by the Council, unless the decision maker has decided on a single tender procurement strategy for the contract; or - The contract is not within available budget (including any proper virement) in accordance with the Financial Framework; or - Award of the contract would contravene a Council policy; or - Award of the contract would represent a significant departure from a relevant Council Service Plan. - A variation of an existing contract results in: - o An increase in contract value of more than £250,000; - o An increase in service delivery period of more than four years; - o A significant effect on Council's overall budget strategy; or - o It is not within the available budget, contravenes policy or is a significant departure from a service plan.
+- It is proposed that the contract is not awarded to the person submitting the most economically advantageous tender decided by reference to pre-determined award criteria, where payment is to be made by the Council, or the highest, where payment is to be received by the Council, unless the decision maker has decided on a single tender procurement strategy for the contract; or - The contract is not within the approved budget (including any proper virement); or - Award of the contract would contravene a Council policy; or - Award of the contract would represent a significant departure from a relevant Council Service Plan. - A variation of an existing contract results in: - An increase in contract value of more than £250,000; - An increase in service delivery period of more than four years; - A significant effect on Council's overall budget strategy; or - It is not within the available budget, contravenes policy or is a significant departure from a service plan. - There are any additional procurement requirements imposed by an external funder which require consideration by the Committee